How to Start an LLC

 Business Banking

-A separate business bank account is essential for maintaining your LLC’s liability protection.
+A separate business bank account is important for maintaining your LLC’s liability protection.
 Mixing personal and business finances can jeopardize your limited liability status and create tax complications.

 When choosing a business bank, look for these features: